Mountain Fritillary (Boloria napaea)

 1) black markings: napaea has (allegedly) somewhat finer upperside black markings.
 However, the Alpine subspecies of pales is palustris, in which the black markings are narrower and the colouring redder.
 This rather negates the value of the fineness of the markings with regard to differentiating the two.

 2) upf marginal markings: Lafranchis says that the upf post-discal and submarginal spots are broadly parallel from s1b to s6 for napaea, whereas for pales they are closer in s4-s6 than they are in s1b-s3.
 This may sound complicated, but it is the best means of differentiating between the two with any degree of confidence, and it does seem to work.
 It also seems to me that the napaea submarginal markings on both wings are rather more sagittate than pales.

 3) undersides: there are some rather subtle differences in the shape of the underside markings, especially the unh.
 The white markings of pales seem more pronounced.
-The unh needs to be checked carefully against the illustrations in T&L. This seems to work quite well, and corroborates other identification indicators.
+The unh needs to be checked carefully against the illustrations in T&L. This seems to work quite well, and corroborates other identification clues.